AntonioMR/GettingAndCleaningDataCourseProject/README.md

 |  subject\_train.txt  |  Y\_train.txt  |  X\_train.txt  |
 |  subject\_test.txt  |  Y\_test.txt  |  X\_test.txt|

+More information about the variables in the table can be found in the [CodeBook](https://github.com/AntonioMR/GettingAndCleaningDataCourseProject/blob/master/CodeBook.md#the-datasets-variables)
+The resulting dataset is a table with 10299 observations of 68 variables.

 ### Summarized dataset
 This table consist in the summarization of the previous one where the mean of each variable data is represented for each *subject* and *sport*.